ofluffydev/physics/docs/intro.md

 As always, here are the list of rules for the course:

+As always, I included the [Learning To Learn](/docs/category/learning-to-learn) section I highly recommend you read before continuing. 😊

+If there is any physics topic, lesson, concept, or problem you would like me to cover, please let me know by creating an [issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) on the [GitHub repository](https://github.com/ofluffydev/physics) or contacting me directly at [support@kadenfrisk.com](mailto:support@kadenfrisk.com).
+I'm always open to suggestions and feedback.

 ## Rules

 **IF THIS TEXT IS STILL HERE, THE COURSE IS NOT FINISHED AND MAY NOT COMPLY WITH ALL OF THESE RULES YET.**